 Single Axis Icon (Arrow)

 The arrow icon allows you to move your selected entities in a single axis direction.
-Essentially, the entities you have selected can be pushed or pulled along the X, Y, or Z axis – whichever you select!
+Essentially, the entities you have selected can be pushed or pulled along the X, Y, or Z-axis – whichever you select!

 For example, in the image below I am clicking and dragging on the Z-axis arrow.
 If you try this yourself, you’ll see that you can pull it up or push it back down.
 You can also type in a specific distance in the dimension box, which is highlighted in orange.

 One important thing to note is that when you move a face on a surface the surrounding faces move to maintain continuity.
-This means, the more you push or pull on a face, the more the surrounding faces are going to be push or pulled along with it!
+This means, the more you push or pull on a face, the more the surrounding faces are going to be pushed or pulled along with it!

 Rotate Icon (Circular Arc Slider)

-The rotate icon, or these circular arc sliders that are located just outside the single axis arrows, allow you to rotate the selected geometry around a single axis.
+The rotate icon, or these circular arc sliders that are located just outside the single-axis arrows, allow you to rotate the selected geometry around a single axis.